viqueen/devbox/README.md

 confdev post setup users
 ```

+> :information_source: `confdev` script is available under `cli/bin` , this is just a rest client to interact with
+> confluence-devbox-plugin rest resources.
+>
-> :information_source: These are the basics, but I trust you can poke around the repo to find out how to tune
+> Note that these are just the basics, but I trust you can poke around the repo to find out how to tune
 > the options so the scripts are interacting correctly with the confluence instance you are running (in terms of port, context path, user creds)
-> This whole repo is designed for simplicity and ease of use, so I do not want to overload it with tons of configurations

 ### Elastic scripts